airlock/microgateway/README.md

 ## What is Airlock Microgateway?

 Modern application security is embedded in the development workflow and follows DevSecOps paradigms.
-The Airlock Microgateway is the perfect fit for these requirements.
-It is a lightweight alternative to the Airlock Gateway appliance and can be used in Kubernetes environments.
-Airlock Microgateway enables you to protect your applications and microservices with the tried-and-tested Airlock security features against attacks, while also providing a high degree of scalability.
+Airlock Microgateway is the perfect fit for these requirements.
+It is a lightweight alternative to the Airlock Gateway appliance, optimized for Kubernetes environments.
+Airlock Microgateway protects your applications and microservices with the tried-and-tested Airlock security features against attacks, while also providing a high degree of scalability.

 More information: **[airlock.com/microgateway](https://www.airlock.com/en/microgateway)**